 If saving every ounce of milk is important to you, then I suggest keeping some breast milk collecting shells handy!

-Simply pop them into your bra when you’re nursing and know you’ll have a letdown, and remove when finished.
+Simply pop them into your bra when you’re nursing and know you’ll have a letdown, and remove them when finished.
 I almost always caught milk from the opposite side during my nursing sessions with baby.

 I used these milk collecting shells daily and found them to be comfortable and easy to use (plus they’re super cheap on Amazon).